 17print(f"required: {parameters['required']}")

 3accepts_extra_fields: FalseA schema is a contract for shape.
 It helps the model construct a call and helps your runtime reject malformed input.
-It doesn't prove that the customer owns the order or that an action is permitted.
+It doesn't prove that the caller owns the project or that a write action is permitted.

 The model's output crosses a trust boundary.
-Even when an API offers constrained or strict , your runtime still owns semantic validation and permission checks.
+Even when an API offers constrained or strict structured output, your runtime still owns semantic validation and permission checks.
 Start with the simplest read-only dispatcher: accept one known tool, allow only named fields, and verify field types.

 1class CallRejected(ValueError):